Horse meat: Iceland

 In Iceland, horse meat is both eaten minced and as steak, also used in stews and fondue, prized for its strong flavor.
 It has a particular role in the culture and history of the island.
 The people of Iceland supposedly were reluctant to embrace Christianity for some time largely over the issue of giving up horse meat after Pope Gregory III banned horse meat consumption in 732 AD, as it was a major part of many pagan rites and sacrifice in Northern Europe.

 Horse meat consumption was banned when the pagan Norse Icelanders eventually adopted Christianity in 1000 AD/Common Era.
 The ban became so ingrained that most people would not handle horse meat, let alone consume it.
 Even during harsh famines in the 18th century, most people would not eat horse meat, and those who did were castigated.
 In 1757, the ban was decriminalised, but general distaste for horse meat lasted well into the 19th century, possibly longer, and its consumption often regarded as an indication of poverty.
-Even today horse meat is not popular (3.2% of Iceland’s meat production in 2015), although this has more to do with culinary tradition and the popularity of equestrianism than any religious vestiges.
+Horse meat is not very popular (3.2% of Iceland's meat production in 2015), although this has more to do with culinary tradition and the popularity of equestrianism than any religious motivation.

+Ireland

+Horse meat is not widely consumed in Ireland.
+It was DNA sampling efforts of Irish-company IdentiGEN that led to the discovery of horse meat in the European food chain, leading to the 2013 horse meat scandal.
+However, a 2024 investigation by RTÉ News disclosed that even after improvements made since 2013, meat traceability issues still remain.
+They uncovered deliberate alteration of horse identities to obscure that certain horses had already been deemed "unfit for human consumption".
+This was done through changing microchips and horse passports, and in some cases by transporting live horses to other countries where new identities were obtained.